gabewebd/the-wellness-apparel/README.md

 # The Wellness Apparel - Project Documentation

 Project Summary
-Since it's a web application, we cannot simply create an executable (.exe) file; it requires a web server environment to host the application.
+Since it's a website, we cannot simply create an executable (.exe) file; it requires a web server environment to host the website.

 # How to Use Application

 **Option 1: Live Demo (Recommended)**
-The application is currently live at: *http://the-wellness-apparel.onlinewebshop.net/* This is the easiest way to view and evaluate the application, because it is currently hosted and setup with the database and necessary configurations.
+The website is currently live at: *http://the-wellness-apparel.onlinewebshop.net/* This is the easiest way to view and evaluate the website, because it is currently hosted and setup with the database and necessary configurations.

 **Option 2: Local Setup with Source Code**